DaDa-shang/MyActivityJournal/README.md

 Age / Gender / Location

+Summary: until the 16th March 2022, there has been 1,366 registered users, of which xxx of them has recorded at least one activity.
+Among these users (all registered), 534 users are male (39.09%), 810 users are female (59.30%), and the rest have unknown gender or perfer not to say (1.61%).
+In terms of age range, there are 347 people aged between 18 to 24, 259 people aged between 25-34, 209 people aged between 35-44, 251 people aged between 45-54, 196 people aged between 55-64, and 104 aged above 65.
+In terms of demographic, this app’s suers are pre-dominantly from the United Kingdom, accounting 1045 of the total users (76.5%).

 ## Behavioural Changes

 During 3 Phases of COVID-19 Lockdown; The frequency and differences of activities done